Skip to content

 Materializations

-There are four materializations:
+There are four possible materializations for a model:

 • Incremental: fact tables appends to tables - more like event data - table is not recreated each time.